 -Member of the Washington Community Alliance

--Member Snohomish County Racial Equity Housing Advisory Board
+-Member of Snohomish County Racial Equity Housing Advisory Board

 -Washington State Department of Health’s Collaborative Thought Partner

--Member Mukilteo School District Superintendent’s Key Communicator Group
+-Member of the Mukilteo School District Superintendent’s Key Communicator Group

--Member The King County Housing Trust Fund Equity Group
+-Member of The King County Housing Trust Fund Equity Group

 Pa Ousman Joof loves to network and build relationships with other community leaders.
 He attended several trainings, meetings, seminars, and workshops in the Nonprofit industry in Washington where he built relationships and learned best practices from his fellow community leaders.
 Through Pa Ousman’s dedication and leadership, WAWAC was named the nonprofit of the month of October 2020 by Washington Nonprofits “Member Spotlight”.
 He was also one of few nonprofit leaders in Washington who were interviewed by Crosscut, (The Washington State Nonprofit newsletter) about the “Why some WA Nonprofits face high barriers when applying for federal relief funds”